IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 - Enforce NN hiidden and output layers to have tanh, and multiplied a factor 0.1 to output layer from knowing scale of ground truth driving_force.
 - Printed plots of prediction against time of driving_force for every 10 epochs to observe.
 Prediction is better and losses are decreasing, no longer producing NaN
 - Predictions are better for inputs of NN being only x and theta.
 Because we know simulated ground_truth driving_force is in x and theta.
-- MAIN ISSUES: odeint causes numerical instability, physics equations cause driving_force to be too hard to predict.
+- MAIN ISSUES: odeint causes numerical instability, physics equations (after introducing total_tau = -alpha*driving_force) cause driving_force to be too hard to predict.